Your Jawline Filler—From Sharp to Lumpy

 When Dissolution Can't Distinguish Good From Bad: The FILLER REVISION Approach

 The core challenge of jawline filler revision is selectivity — patients want displaced filler removed while preserving well-positioned material.
-Blind hyaluronidase injection cannot make this distinction; it dissolves all HA in its path.
+Blind hyaluronidase injection cannot make this distinction; it dissolves all HA (Hyaluronic Acid) in its path.
 At FILLER REVISION, ultrasound guidance enables us to selectively target only the displaced or clumped filler while leaving correctly positioned material intact.
 For encapsulated nodules and non-HA jawline fillers, pinhole extraction under real-time imaging provides the precision needed to navigate the jawline's critical vascular and neural structures.
 This selective approach restores contour definition rather than simply reducing overall volume.

 Prevention Guidelines for Jawline Filler